E008001/Simple-Image-Classification-Models/Image_Classification_with_PyTorch.md

 in classifying the objects in that image.
 It starts by extracting low dimensional features (like edges) from the image, and then some high dimensional features like the shapes.

 **We use filters to extract features from the images and Pooling techniques to reduce the number of learnable parameters.**
-### Brief Introduction to Convolutional Neural Networks - CNNs
+### Brief to Convolutional Neural Networks - CNNs
 A CNN is primarily a stack of layers of convolutions, often interleaved with normalization and activation layers.
 The components of a convolutional neural network is:
 CNN — A stack of convolution layers
 Convolution Layer — A layer to detect certain features.
 Has a specific number of channels.
 Channels — Detects a specific feature in the image.
 Kernel/Filter — The feature to be detected in each channel.
 It has a fixed size, usually 3 x 3.
 ### Importing Library
 To begin, import the **torch** and **torchvision** frameworks and their libraries with **numpy**, **pandas**, and **sklearn**.
 Libraries and functions used in the code below include: transforms, for basic image transformations